Latest

 The technological revolution has begun.
 Impacts will appear everywhere in our lives within 10 years.

+More and more data will be collected, analyzed to feed the models.
 Data that we provide everyday and which is sometimes used without our clear consent.

 [/Text from 2017]